Aerial view of Dubrovnik old town with terracotta rooftops and the Adriatic Sea

 Couples

-Sunset kayaking by Dubrovnik's walls, candlelit Old Town dinners, wine tastings on Pelješac and quiet island mornings — Southern Dalmatia is effortlessly romantic.
+Sunset kayaking by Dubrovnik's walls, candlelit Old Town dinners, wine tastings on Peljesac and quiet island mornings - Southern Dalmatia is effortlessly romantic.

 Wine Lovers

-From Pelješac's Dingač and Postup vineyards to Korčula's Pošip and Grk white wines — this route passes through some of Croatia's most celebrated wine country.
+From Peljesac's Dingac and Postup vineyards to Korcula's Posip and Grk white wines - this route passes through some of Croatia's most celebrated wine country.

 Slow & Scenic Travelers

 This itinerary rewards depth over distance.
-Linger over oysters in Ston, wander Korčula's quiet streets and finish with a countryside lunch in Konavle.
+Linger over oysters in Ston, wander Korcula's quiet streets and finish with a countryside lunch in Konavle.

 Repeat Visitors & Luxury Travelers